Sunny Side Up: The Benefits of Sunlight and Why Vitamin D Matters

 - Salmon

-So, as you can see, fatty fish and good dietary fat are your friends of your immune system and amount of vitamin D in this respect (have a read of our previous blog on how to catch them without your normal fishing gear!).
+So, as you can see, fatty fish and good dietary fat are your friends of your immune system and amount of vitamin D in this respect (have a read of our previous blog on how to catch them without your normal fishing gear.).

 As you might have guessed from the title of this blog post, and the reason why vitamin D supplements are recommended up in the cold North, your best source for a myriad of reasons is sun exposure.
 As well as ever so generously providing us with light and heat, the sun is the easiest way for us to improve our vitamin D levels, and ensure we are getting all the benefits that come from that – as well as avoiding the negatives when we don’t keep our levels topped up.